 The city that suffered the most from the war in Yugoslavia did not let itself get beaten down by its battle scars.
 In a mix of Christian, Orthodox and Islamic heritages, the country learned that coexistence of various united cultures means the secret to its strength.

 Stroll through the historic center, smoke hookah in the local bars and try the delicious Burek, a cheese, meat and spice pie that will leave your visit to Sarajevo with a taste of wanting more.

 The most charming city of Portugal is worth every second of your visit.
+Luckily, it's also one of the cheapest European cities to visit.
 There, you can take a boat along the canals, enjoy the famous wine and eat the best cod in the world at very reasonable prices.
 If you are Brazilian, a walk around the historic center will help you get to know your own history and origins.

 Right here is the largest historical center in all of Europe, recognized as a UNESCO site in 1994.
 In addition to historical wealth,Vilnius is a city that is culturally active, where theater, ballet and music are fundamental pillars of daily life.
 This artistic vein that is so present in the urban scene guaranteed the city the title of European Capital of Culture in 2009.